 Tax Legislative Histories

 Available on HeinOnline in the Tax & Economic Reform in America Parts I & II database.
 Coverage varies by source.
 Some histories may not be complete.
-Once in HeinOnline, select Browse Collections by Name > Tax & Economic Reform in America Parts I & II > Tax Legislative Histories.
+Once in HeinOnline, select Browse Databases by Name > Tax & Economic Reform in America Parts I & II > Tax Legislative Histories.

 Tax related legislative histories already compiled on HeinOnline include: